mustafarici/computer-vision-lab/README.md

 **Mustafa Arıcı**

-Computational Science and Engineering (M.Sc.)
+M.Sc.
+Student in Computational Science and Engineering

-İzmir Institute of Technology
+Izmir Institute of Technology

+---

+*This project is actively under development.*